Exodus: Gods and Kings: Casting

 On March 15, 2013, Deadline Hollywood reported Scott wanted Christian Bale to star in the film; in August he confirmed the role to be Moses.
-On the same day, Joel Edgerton joined the cast to play Ramses and production was set to begin in September.
+On the same day, Joel Edgerton joined the cast to play Ramses after Oscar Isaac turned down the role.
 The studio announced the casting calls in Spain's Almería and Pechina for 3,000 to 4,000 extras, and on the island of Fuerteventura for another 1,000 to 2,000 extras.
 On August 27, Aaron Paul joined the film to play Joshua.
 Sigourney Weaver, Ben Kingsley, and John Turturro were then still negotiating about joining the cast.

 The Sydney Morning Herald and Christian Today reported that the casting of white actors in the lead roles was being criticized.
 Four white actors were cast to play the Hebrew and Egyptian lead characters: Christian Bale as Moses, Joel Edgerton as Ramses II, Sigourney Weaver as Queen Tuya, and Aaron Paul as Joshua.
 The Sydney Morning Herald also reported the online community's observations that the film gives a European profile to the Great Sphinx of Giza.
 Christian Today reported that an online petition was underway.
 It also compared Exodus to the 1956 film The Ten Commandments with its all-white cast and said, "The racial climate, number of black actors, and opportunities provided to them were very different in 1956, however."
 Some Twitter users called for a boycott of the film.

 More so, Forbes' Scott Mendelson said that the film did not need to be "whitewashed" and stated that "Even if we accept the argument that Moses had to be played by a world-renowned movie star and that in all likelihood that meant a white actor, I do not accept the idea that the rest of the main cast needed to be filled out with Caucasian actors of varying recognizability."

 Scott responded that without the casting of big-name actors, the film would never have been approved by the studio.
 He said, "I can't mount a film of this budget...and say that my lead actor is Mohammad so-and-so from such-and-such...I'm just not going to get financed," and that those seeking to boycott the film on such grounds should "get a life".
-Bale also defended the casting of the film, suggesting audiences need to support big budgeted films starring people of color and stating, "The change will come from independent filmmaking, but audiences have to be there.
+Bale also defended the casting of the film, suggesting audiences need to support films starring, for example, Middle Eastern or North African actors and stating, "The change will come from independent filmmaking, but audiences have to be there.
 Because once that happens, financiers of bigger and bigger budget films will say, 'We can actually do business here.'"